grecoe/MoveAzureVirtualMachine/README.md

 The script ***MoveVM.ps1*** in this directory can accomplish moving a VM between two Azure Subscriptions where the user has access rights to both subscriptions.

 During this process, a copy of the virtual machine is created in a destination subscription.
 The original machine is not affected.

+### Use Cases ###
+1. Copy a Virtual Machine from one subscription to antoher.
+2. Copy a Virtual Machine within a subscription.

-What next?
+### What next? ###
 - Finish reading this document.
 - Identify a Virtual Machine you want to move and to where.
 - Create the destination resource group and virtual network.